Bend in the Road

-Bend in the Road is an album by British blues musician Jeremy Spencer, who was a member of Fleetwood Mac from 1967–71.
+Bend in the Road is an album by British blues musician Jeremy Spencer, who was a member of Fleetwood Mac from 1967 to 1971.
 It is his fifth official solo album and was released on the Propelz Records label on 21 April 2012, to coincide with Record Store Day.

 Recording

 Spencer continued his tradition of recording songs by Elmore James and Homesick James, and also took inspiration from poetry and passages from the Bible.
 Some of Spencer's songs were written during his time with Fleetwood Mac, while some others dated from the 1970s and 1980s.
 The track "Refugees" is a re-working of "Flee", from Spencer's 1979 album of the same name.

 The album was recorded during the first half of 2010, at Tempermill Studio in Ferndale, Michigan.
 For his backing band, Spencer used a new group of Detroit-based musicians: guitarist Brett Lucas, bass guitarist James Simonson and drummer Todd Glass.
 Together, the trio have formed their own band called Saint Cecilia, and they also released their own self-titled album in 2012.